 Learn and create!

-This virtual art activities series for kids is inspired by artwork in the Museum’s collection and exhibitions and led by professional Museum Educators.
-For each project, an instructional video is accompanied by a materials lists, key terms, and discussion questions – all designed to build visual literacy and make learning at home fun and exciting!
+Part of the Museum’s “Heckscher at Home” initiatives, this virtual art activities series for kids is an online resource for children and families learning and creating from home.
+Activities are inspired by artwork in the Museum’s collection, exhibitions, and from nature, and are led by professional Museum Educators.
+For each project, an instructional video is accompanied by a materials lists, key terms, and discussion questions – all designed to build visual literacy and make at home learning fun and exciting!

 Explore & Share "My Heckscher" Stories